Pittsburgh Steelers: Mike Tomlin years (2007–2025)

 In the 2011 season, the Steelers made the postseason with a 12–4 record.
 They lost in overtime to the Denver Broncos in the Wild Card Round.
 The Steelers recorded their 400th victory in Week 8 of the 2012 season after defeating the Washington Redskins.
 Overall, the Steelers went 8–8 and missed the postseason in 2012.
 In the 2013 season, the Steelers went 8–8 and missed the postseason.

 In the 2014 season, the Steelers won the AFC North with a 11–5 record.
 They lost 30–17 to the Baltimore Ravens in the Wild Card Round.
 The Steelers finished with a 10–6 record and made the playoffs in the 2015 season.
 They defeated the Cincinnati Bengals in the Wild Card Round and lost to the Denver Broncos in the Divisional Round.
 In the 2016 season, the Steelers won the AFC North with a 11–5 record.
 They defeated the Miami Dolphins in the Wild Card Round and the Kansas City Chiefs in the Divisional Round before falling to the New England Patriots in the AFC Championship.

-In the 2017 season, the Steelers won the AFC North with a 13–3 mark.
-Their postseason was short lived with a 45–42 loss to the Jacksonville Jaguars.
-Despite a 9–6–1 record in the 2018 season, the Steelers missed the playoffs.
-The Steelers went 8–8 and missed the postseason in the 2019 season.
-The 2020 season saw the Steelers have franchise-best 11–0 start.
-However, the team faded at the end of the season to finish 12–4.
-The team lost in the Wild Card Round to the Cleveland Browns 48–37.
-The 2021 season saw the team go 9–7–1 and make the postseason.
-The Steelers lost 42–21 to the Kansas City Chiefs in the Wild Card Round.
-Longtime quarterback Ben Roethlisberger retired following the 2021 season.
+Antonio Brown and Ben Roethlisberger rank first in Steelers history among quarterback–wide receiver duo's in receptions, receiving yards, and touchdowns.

+Le'Veon Bell's arrival in 2013 helped transform the Steelers into one of the league's top offenses, as the "Killer B's" began to take shape.